input-output-hk/essential-cardano-content/content/article/a-list-of-community-built-developer-tools-on-cardano.md

 *   [Ogmios](https://ogmios.dev/): a lightweight bridge interface for cardano-node, which offers a WebSockets API enabling local clients to speak Ouroboros' mini-protocols via JSON/RPC.

-*   [Open CNFT Public Rest API](https://developers.opencnft.io): the OpenCNFT Cardano NFT REST-based API that allows access to a wealth of NFT metadata including ownership, activity, and transaction details in real-time.

 *   [Pallas](https://github.com/txpipe/pallas#readme): an expanding collection of modules that re-implements common Ouroboros / Cardano logic in native Rust.
 This packaging doesn't provide any particular application, it is meant to be used as a base layer to facilitate the development of higher-level use cases, such as explorers, wallets, etc.

 *   [PyCardano](https://pycardano.readthedocs.io/en/latest/): a Cardano library written in Python.
 It allows users to create and sign transactions without depending on third-party Cardano serialization tools, such as cardano-cli and cardano-serialization-lib, making it a lightweight library, which is simple and fast to set up in all types of environments.